Marcel | Edited by Steve N

 For all the latest deals, guides and loopholes - join the 10m who get it.
 Don't miss out

 Read these handy haggling tips for a few extra pointers:

 Aggression or anger will just put their back up.
 You're asking for a discount, and they're just as within their rights not to give it, as you are to leave.

 You can hear if someone's smiling, even on the phone.
 Haggling's all about charm and chutzpah.
 You're dealing with a human being, with discretion, so utilise that to win them to your side.
 As forumite anitalg (who works in an independent mobile phone shop) says:

 Best advice I can give is be really, really friendly and nice, and a little bit cheeky – I always give a better deal to people I get on with and have a chat with. - Anitalg

 If you've had issues with the company (slow broadband speed, poor mobile network coverage, wrong payments taken), mention this politely.

+They should want to try and make it up to you.
+Then again, are you sure you want to stay?
 This makes the salesperson believe you're genuine about threatening to leave, and they may offer a deal to compensate for the past issues.

 Time it right